eddiedane/axios-plux/README.md

 ## Routes definition

-Route can be defined globally, or scoped to and axios plus instance and can be easily reused throughout your code
+Route can be defined globally, or scoped to and axios plux instance and can be easily reused throughout your code

 ```
-import $axios from 'axios-plus'
+import $axios from 'axios-plux'

 // Global routes
 $axios.routes([